augustawind/restcli/docs/tutorial.rst

 Debriefing
 **********

 You have been commissioned to build an API for the notorious secret society, the Sons of Secrecy.
-You were told the following information, in hushed whispers:
+You were told the following information, in hushed
+whispers:

 #.
 New members can join by invite only.
 #.
 Each member has a rank within the Society.
 #.
 Your rank determines how many secrets you are told.
 #.
 Only the highest ranking members, called Whisperers, have the ability to
-   promote members through the ranks.
+   recruit and promote members through the ranks.

 Your task is to create a membership service for the Whisperers to keep track of and manage their underlings.
 Using the service, Whisperers must be able to: